By Hillary Monroe, MS RD LDN

-To help on-the-go sports parents, here are four important sports nutrition points to remember and some tips on how to plan ahead for the hustle and bustle of the holiday tournament and sports season:
+To help on-the-go sports parents, here are four important sports nutrition points to remember and some tips on how to plan ahead for the hustle and bustle of the fall sports season:

 Plan for the road: Keep water bottles or sports drinks with you or in the car just in case.
 Drinking regularly is the best preventative step.